DooMLeoN/my-cinema-app/README.md

   - add new: cinema halls, movies and movie sessions;
   - delete movie sessions by id;
   - get data about user by his email;
-- Unregistered users have access to only two pages:/login
+- Unregistered users have access to only two pages:/login /register;
+- Some user data, such as the password, is encrypted; That protects personal data even when the database is accessed for intruders.

 ## Tools and Technology:
 - [Tomcat](https://tomcat.apache.org) - is an open source implementation of the Jakarta Servlet,